Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

     - mp_warhead_15_volcano
     - Neutron Reflector (crafting table)

-(I have sent missile recipe issues to the tracker and they will be fixed in the next update)
+- Fixed some recipe issues present in base Nuclear Tech:
+  - Balefire Thruster having the recipe of the Short thruster.
+  - ass.mpf10solidlong and ass.mpf10kerolong both giving the normal fuselage instead of the long.

+(fixed next update)

 - 3 custom Resource Packs with new textures for swords and tools.